Little Nightingale the Crier: Lebanon

 In a Lebanese tale translated by author Inea Bushnaq as The Nightingale that Speaks, to test his subjects' loyalty, a king orders that no one shall keep any light at night.
 One night, he goes with his vizier to visit a poor house where three sisters live and spin wool.
-He overhears their conversation: the eldest sister wishes to marry the king's baker, the middle one the king's cook, and the youngest wants to marry any man, even the king's son, who can take carry clothes for her to the Turkish bath, and would bear twins, a boy with a lock of silver and a girl with a lock of gold.
+He overhears their conversation: the eldest sister wishes to marry the king's baker, the middle one the king's cook, and the youngest wants to marry any man, even the king's son, who can carry clothes for her to the hammam (bathhouse), and would bear twins, a boy with a lock of silver and a girl with a lock of gold.
 The king takes them to the palace and marries them to their husbands of choice.
 Despite living in the palace, the elder sisters begin to nurture envy towards their cadette, and plot against her when the king's son departs for war.
 When their sister gives birth to her twins, the elder sister replace them for a kitten and a puppy, place the twins in a wicker basket and cast them in the water.
 The wicker basket is found by a gardener.
 The man and his wife raise the twins until they die, and the twins live in the gardener's house.
 One day, one of their aunts recognizes them and sends the old midwife to their house.
 The midwife tells the twin sister about the Bulbul as-Siah, the Nightingale that Speaks.
 The twin sister asks her brother to bring it to her.
 The twin brother, with the help of a ghoul, takes part in a chain of quests: to get the nightingale, he has to find the Rice-Bearing Tree; to get the tree, he has to find the daughter of the king of the Far City.
 The twin brother takes the objects and the princess with him back to his sister, and he marries the princess.
 One day, the king, their father, visits their house to see the wondrous items (the bird and the tree), and the bird sings a song about how ridiculous it is that a human woman gave birth to animals.